reubentellis/AutomationTestFramework/README.md

  The TestFiles folder contains the chromedriver and geckodriver required to execute the tests on Chrome and Firefox browsers respectively.

 ## Execution

+ To execute the code end to end in firefox using maven download the files and in the command prompt run the following:

+       ``` mvn test -Dbrowser=firefox -Dcucumber.options="--tags @End2End"```
+  To execute the code end to end in chrome using maven download the files and in the command prompt run the following:

+       ``` mvn test -Dbrowser=chrome -Dcucumber.options="--tags @End2End"```